The Legal System of the Kingdom of Bahrain (Bahrain)

 Being a member state of the GCC, the Arab League, the Organization of Islamic Cooperation, the UN, and other international organizations, Bahrain has been able to continuously and exponentially modernize and develop in line with the international community.

-- Bahrain Stock Exchange Law (1987) – establishing the national stock exchange, and regulating its functions.
+- Bahrain Stock Exchange Law (1987) – establishing the national stock exchange and regulating its functions.

-- Central Bank of Bahrain and Financial Institutions Law (2006) – providing the rules and regulations for the CBB, and its licensees.
+- Central Bank of Bahrain and Financial Institutions Law (2006) – providing the rules and regulations for the CBB and its licensees.

-- Law of Commerce (1987) – the law concerns commercial conduct.
+- Law of Commerce (1987) – concerns commercial conduct.

 - Commercial Companies Law (2001) – regulating and setting out the rules for the establishment and conduct of commercial companies.